 Another book project with author Paul Rabbitts, following successful publication of our ‘Watford in 50 Buildings’.
 The Welwyn book will be in the shops in Autumn 2020.
-I’ll post some of the photos as they become available.

 Another book project with author Paul Rabbitts.
 This one is part of a series of ‘in 50 Buildings’ titles for Amberley Publishing, which is now in Waterstones in Watford or click HERE to go to the Amazon shop.
 Here’s a selection of the photos.